-Delivered in partnership with Startup Winnipeg, Futurpreneur Canada and Innovate Manitoba, the TechFutures Program is targeted to young entrepreneurs between the ages of 18 and 34, who are either pursuing or considering the commercialization of a technology-driven business idea.
+Delivered in partnership with North Forge, Futurpreneur Canada and Innovate Manitoba, the TechFutures Program is targeted to young entrepreneurs between the ages of 18 and 34, who are either pursuing or considering the commercialization of a technology-driven business idea.
 The program provides support to assist entrepreneurs in launching or growing an early stage technology startup.
 Successful recipients will receive:

 $3000 in financial assistance;